-Workers who earn less than $450 per month from one employer do not recieve any super.
+Workers who earn less than $450 per month from one employer do not receive any super.
 We would like to see all workers receiving contributions.
 This is particularly vital for women who work multiple jobs for different employers.

 Reward caring roles

 Many women perform unpaid caring roles.
 These valuable contributions to our society should be recognised.
 Overseas countries have systems that are good examples of how Australia could reform its system to become more equitable for women.

 Top up your super

 Putting a small amount extra into your super each month can make a huge difference when you retire.
 An additional $20 a week can make a significant difference come retirement age.

 If you’re a member of multiple super funds, consider rolling all your accounts into one fund.
 This can help your super grow by reducing fees.